Procstar13/Coach-Zach-Website/soccer_training_site_prd.md

 - Pricing: *Add later or "Pricing available on request"*

 #### Testimonials
-- At least one sample: *“Coach Zach helped my son boost his game IQ and confidence.”*
+- At least one sample: *"Coach Zach helped my child boost their game IQ and confidence."*

 #### Booking Calendar
 - Embed Calendly or TidyCal widget